Lecture: Parsing

 end

 While we're testing, we'll have the parse method call whatever method we're testing.
-At this point, our parser can only turn fraction primitives into trees.
+At this point, our parser can only turn primitives into trees.
 Once we've fleshed out levelN, we'll implement level1 so it reflects the grammar.
-It has two productions.
+It has one production.
 How do we choose between them?
 That seems a little tricky.
 Let's focus on just the first production.
 Our first draft might look like this:

 Ruby